Create a gratitude tree for kids in 4 easy steps!

 I love this project because it can be so versatile!
 Most years, our gratitude tree is just a few sticks in a jar.

-And last year we constructed a giant paper tree on our wall like this one.
+Last year we constructed a giant paper tree on our wall like this one.
 We made all kinds of colorful leaves on which to write our phrases of gratitude.

 This year, we took our “sticks in a jar” concept one step further, and I’m LOVING the results!